 This hazelnut is a cross of the American Hazelnut and the European Hazelnut.
-Nuts are delicious in flavour and average 1.5 to 2 cm in size and ripen around late August.
-These are seedlings from productive trees that were developed by Les Kerr in Saskatchewan.
+Nuts are delicious in flavour and average 1.5 to 2 cm in size.
+Ripening occurs between late August to early September.
+These are seedlings from productive trees that were developed by Les Kerr and grown in Saskatchewan.
 Being open pollinated seedlings, nut and tree characteristics will vary from tree to tree.

 Hardiness Zone: 3